crowdsourcing-class/crowdsourcing-class.github.io/assignments.md

 - Due TBA Programming Assignment 5 : Train a machine learning classifier to predict sentiment on Twitter

 ## Final project
 The final term project will be a self-designed project created by the students in consultation with the professor and the TA.

-Here are the guidelines for the final project.
+###Deliverables:
+- Due October 9th [Midterm](assignments/midterm.html) : In class proposal for project/pitch to class
+- Progress Update : Individual team meetings with TA+Prof, give concrete progress update
+- Final : Writeup and demonstration system

+Your project should meet the following guidelines:

 - Should solve a real world problem
-- Should actually use crowdsourcing (default: via MTurk)
+- Should actually use crowdsourcing (it doesn't have to be via MTurk, but that is a good default way to incorporate crowdsourcing)
 - Should involve either an HCI or a ML component
 - Should explain the choice of incentives and discuss alternative ways of incentivizing workers
 - Should contain a quality control component
 - Analyze costs, decide whether it is a viable business

-###Deliverables:
-- Midterm : Proposal for project, selection of team, pitch to class, critique
-- Progress Update : 2/3s of the way through: individual team meetings with TA+Prof, give concrete progress update
-- Final : Writeup and demonstration system

-###Extra credit:
-- Lay the foundation for a [PennApp](http://2013f.pennapps.com/)
-- Use [99designs](http://99designs.com/) to create cool web site
+Extra credit: Lay the foundation for a [PennApp](http://2013f.pennapps.com/), Use [99designs](http://99designs.com/) to create cool web site

-###Bonus Extra credit:
-- Start a business and put your Prof + TA on the board of advisors
+Bonus Extra credit: Start a business and put your Prof + TA on the board of advisors

-###Super extra mega credit:
-- Raise VC funding
+Super extra mega credit: Raise VC funding

-###Loss of all credit:
-- Dropping out of school
+Loss of all credit: Dropping out of school